cesarma/ng-hawksoft/README.md

 dot net run to compile and extract all the npm (packages)

-I expect time setting up my environment as well as compiling and setting my account on git hub, I did not finbsihed the part of update (form and wrap the service)
+I spend time setting up my environment as well as compiling and setting my account on git hub, I did not finbsihed the part of update (form and wrap the service)

 all the webapis can be tested through swagger